openmrs/openmrs-contrib-rest-api-docs/source/includes/auth.md

 * An administrator (with the `EDIT_USER_PASSWORDS` privilege) can change the password for other users by posting a new password to `/password/:target_user_uuid`.
-* The examples returns a `500 Internal server Error` status if we try to change the password associated with the admin user.so we should use a suitable user's UUID.
+* The example returns a `500 Internal Server Error` status if we try to change the password associated with the admin user.
+Therefore, a suitable user's
+  UUID should be used.

-* The new password must contain atleast one integer.
+* The new password must contain at least one integer.

 > Password change By Users